EBIvariation/eva-sub-cli/docs/validation_overview.md

 - The VCF version is not one of 4.1, 4.2, 4.3, or 4.4.
 - The VCF file contains extra spaces, blanks, or extra quotations causing validation to fail.
 Tools like bcftools can help verify the header before validating the file.
 - GT and AF fields are not defined in the header section.
-- VCF uses non-GCA contig alias
-- The fields used do not conform to the official VCF specifications
+- The fields used do not conform to the official VCF specifications.

-Issues in VCF format validation will be reported in the "VCF validation results" section of the report.
+Issues in VCF format validation will be reported in the "VCF validation results" section of the validation report.
 Issues in determining evidence type (genotypes or allele frequencies) are reported per analysis at the top of the report.

 ## Assembly Checks